Mint.com Will Provide Personalized Financial Advice: Beta Test the New Features

 There is some work to be done.
 Although the options presented for many of the tasks are personalized, the tasks themselves are only those that would apply to everyone.
 For example, while health insurance is covered in the fifth principle, life insurance is not.
 Right now, Mint does not know whether you are someone who would benefit from life insurance.
 This personalized level of suggestions is not yet possible through Mint.
 When asked about this, Aaron explained that Mint would not ask participants whether they have dependents, which would help determine more personalized financial advice.
 They may, however, use home ownership as a trigger; those who own homes are more likely to have dependents and would therefore benefit from life insurance.
 These enhancements might be developed later.

-The competition for online financial management is intense, with Quicken Online and Geezeo adding new features frequently as well.
+The competition for online financial management is intense, with Geezeo adding new features frequently as well.
 I may be too stubborn to discard all that I have done with my desktop software in favor of a web-based application, but as these online applications mature, I’m starting to see the value for people other than financial novices.

 How to become a Mint beta tester